core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

           same entry MAY appear within multiple 'module' entries.

-          The deviation module MUST be present in the 'module' list, with the same id and revision values.
+          The deviation module MUST be present in the 'module' list, with the same sid and revision values.
           The 'conformance-type' value will be 'implement' for the deviation module.";